ranijames/Enrichment-analysis/README.md

 Patient-level  or control individual filters

-The above filters are used to fetch each gene's variants from UNIDB (the database).
+The above filters are used to fetch each gene's variants from the database.
 For the extracted variants, we then need to extract the controls and ROPAD patients.
-After that, there are some patient or control level filters applied to fetch the patients and both controls from the unidb.
+After that, there are some patient or control level filters applied to fetch the patients and both controls from the database.
 The patient-level/control individual level  filters are,

 ## On patient or control individual